ja-sanborn/allyaria/docs/references/Theming/Interfaces/Allyaria.Theming.Interfaces.IAryThemeProvider.md

-﻿# Allyaria.Theming.Interfaces.IThemeProvider
+﻿# Allyaria.Theming.Interfaces.IAryThemeProvider

-`IThemeProvider` is an interface that defines a contract for managing and applying theming data—palettes, typography, spacing, and borders—across components and for producing CSS or structured `AryStyle` representations under the active theme.
+`IAryThemeProvider` is an interface that defines a contract for managing and applying theming data—palettes, typography, spacing, and borders—across components and for producing CSS or structured `AryStyle` representations under the active theme.